lymslive/xyjson/README-en.md

 ## Project Name Meaning

-- **xyjson** resembles **yyjson**, indicating dependency and tribute to the underlying high-performance library
+- Based on the yyjson library, the wrapped C++ classes act as proxies for the corresponding yyjson structures, and the namespace also continues to use `yyjson::`
-- **x y** commonly used as mathematical symbols, xyjson aims to operate JSON data like mathematical variables through operator overloading
+- **x y** are commonly used as mathematical symbols, and the xyjson library aims to operate JSON data like mathematical variable symbols.

 ## Features